 Combined with the breath, focus, and compassion for self and others are central to the practice of yoga.
 I understand first-hand that these aspects of yoga have a powerful healing effect in relation to depression and anxiety.

 In human development since the Enlightenment there has been an emphasis on rationality, where the intellect has become abstracted from its embodied origins.
 Our education systems reflect this separation between ‘mind’ and ‘body’, where the former is attended to, and the latter neglected.
 The digital revolution has brought this separation to its extreme.
 Many of us struggle to process the limitless information at our disposal through our digital technologies, whilst becoming increasingly dependent upon them.
-Many of us have a ‘head-centric’ relation to our technologies as we endlessly scan, search, check in and out, and increasingly feel disconnected from ourselves, each other and our environment.
+Many of us have a ‘head-centric’, addictive relation to our technologies as we endlessly scan, search, check in and out, and increasingly feel disconnected from ourselves, each other and our environment.
 For these reasons an embodied practice that brings us into presence with ourselves, each other and our environment is perhaps even more necessary today than it was thousands of years ago when yoga first emerged.